gwax/mtg_ssm/README.rst

 Development
 -----------

+-   Fix a bunch of tests for scryfall data changes, which change a number of promo set card assignments.
+-   Add "minigame" to scryfall set type.
 -   Improved scryfall caching performance and decreased cache folder size by moving to requests-cache from manual caching.
 -   Huge scryfall read performance improvements by converting deserialization